Shihabuddin-Alvi/Portfolio/README.md

 Hi there!
-I'm Shihab, a Business Workforce Analyst with a passion for data analysis and visualization.
+I'm Shihab, a Business Workforce Analyst with a passion for data science and machine learning.
 I thrive on uncovering insights from data to drive informed decision-making and optimize business operations.

 Education